w3point0/framework20.9.0/README-post.md

 - Pure HTML and Components
 - No React, Angular or other heavy framework.
 Pure HTML and custom components (next wave)
 - No transpilers, compilers -- just plan old ECMAScript 2023
-- No setup, if you use Codespaces, just npm install
+- No setup, if you use Codespaces

 ### Why you should be psyched: